-Unlike a marriage there are no prescribed words that you may say, instead the partnership is formed by each of you reading a legal declaration and signing the civil partnership schedule.
+Unlike a marriage there are no prescribed words that you must say; instead the partnership is formed by each of you reading a legal declaration and signing the civil partnership schedule.
 This must take place at a Register Office or Licensed Venue, in the presence of a Registrar and two witnesses.

 Having a ceremony allows you to personalise your celebration with the addition of music, readings, and personal vows and promises.

 There are certain legal preliminaries that must be completed before you are able to form an civil partnership.
 See Giving Notice for further information.

 |To book your civil partnership contact us now|